kubernetes/website/docs/concepts/service-catalog/index.md

 1. When the `ServiceInstance` resource is created, Service Catalog initiates a *Provision Instance* call to the external Service Broker.
 1. The Service Broker creates a new instance of the Managed Service and returns an HTTP 200 response if the provisioning was successful.
-1. The Cluster Operator can then check the status of the instance to see if it is ready.
+1. A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can then check the status of the instance to see if it is ready.

 ### Binding to a Managed Service

-After a new instance has been provisioned, the Cluster Operator must bind to the Managed Service to get the connection credentials and service account details necessary for the application to use the service.
+After a new instance has been provisioned, a {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} must bind to the Managed Service to get the connection credentials and service account details necessary for the application to use the service.
 This is done by creating a `ServiceBinding` resource.

 The following is an example of a `ServiceBinding` resource: